So you want to be a professional musician?

 Be prepared to do anything in the music world if it will put you out there or bring in funds.
 There are lots of musician jobs out there.
 Use your talent and knowledge to help others, and sometimes you can even get paid for it!

 Playing guitar on the street may not be the best way for musicians to make money, and most artists who take on that challenge may not be able to make a living as musicians, but they sure can make a little extra money while enjoying themselves and sharing the joy with others.

-Production work, musical arrangements, arranging shows, artwork, websites, teaching, sell programmes/merchandise.
+Production work, musical arrangements, arranging shows, artwork, websites, teaching, sell programs/merchandise.

-Think big, think outside the square, make money, and more contacts!
+Think big, think outside the box, make money, and more contacts!

 7. Enter Local Talent Shows